mchmielczyk/Posture-Monitoring-Device/README.md

 ## Firmware Architecture

 The firmware is a fully event-driven, bare-metal application.
 The CPU remains in sleep mode for the majority of runtime, waking exclusively on hardware interrupts.
-Two WFI (Wait For Interrupt) entry points are present in the main loop: one after UART DMA transmission is dispatched, and one as the idle fallback - the CPU never spins.
+Two WFI (Wait For Interrupt) entry points are present in the main loop: one after UART DMA transmission is dispatched, and one as the idle fallback.

 The acquisition cycle is RTC-gated.
 The RTC is driven from the LSE (Low-Speed External 32.768 kHz crystal), the lowest-power clock source on the STM32L4, consuming negligible current while the rest of the device sleeps.